MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates-overview.md

 ## What are Extended Security Updates?

-Extended Security Updates for Windows Server include security updates and bulletins rated *critical* and *important*, for a maximum period of time from the end of extended support, depending on the version (see below).
-They are available free of charge for servers hosted in Azure, and available to purchase for servers not hosted in Azure.
+Extended Security Updates for Windows Server include security updates and bulletins rated *critical* and *important* for a maximum period of time from the end of extended support, depending on the version.
+They're available free of charge for servers hosted in Azure, and available to purchase for servers not hosted in Azure.
 Extended Security Updates don't include new features, customer-requested non-security hotfixes, or design change requests.
 For more information, see [Lifecycle FAQ - Extended Security Updates](/lifecycle/faq/extended-security-updates).

 With Extended Security Updates, the different phases for these versions of Windows Server are as follows: